RodricBr/Bash-Professional/README.md

 ------------------------------------------------------------------------------
 $ compgen -b
-- Shows a list of all builtins
+- Shows a list of all builtins in the system

 ------------------------------------------------------------------------------
 $ compgen -v